Trump Plans to Help More Republicans Lose in 2018

 But Trump is undoubtedly the person and idea that Democrats most want to run against next year, regardless of the actual GOP candidates they face.

-Despite the enormous risk involved — and Trump’s well-known love for talking about himself in front of big rooms filled with adoring fans — Stepien told the Post that the president’s motives are entirely pragmatic, and that public poll numbers don’t detect his real popularity.
+Despite the enormous risk involved — and Trump’s well-known love for talking about himself in front of big rooms filled with adoring fans — Stepien told the Post that the president’s motives are entirely pragmatic, and that public poll numbers don’t reflect his real popularity.

 “For the president, this isn’t about adulation and cheering crowds — this is about electing and reelecting Republicans,” Stepien claimed.

-But it might be that the best thing Trump can do to help elect and re-elect Republicans is disappear.
+But it might be that the best thing Trump can do to help elect and reelect Republicans is disappear.

 Comments